Assessing the potential of LIGO-India in resolving the Hubble tension: Method

 for the event's sky location probability $L_{\rm GW}(\alpha,\delta)$.

 For this study, we adopt the multi-order coverage tiling scheme~\cite{GRECO2022100547} to efficiently tile the skymaps in the EM follow-up simulation.
-We follow up a source for one day using the ZTF, LSST, and WINTER telescopes to detect their kilonova counterpart.
+We followed up a source for one day using the ZTF, LSST, and WINTER telescopes to detect their kilonova counterpart.
 These telescopes are chosen to observe both visible emissions and late-time infrared emissions from the identified GW events.
-Specifically, we utilize the r-band from ZTF and LSST, and the J-band from the WINTER telescope.
+Specifically, we utilized the r-band from ZTF and LSST, and the J-band from the WINTER telescope.
 To ensure effective source detection and localization, we employ specific exposure times for each telescope, allowing them to reach their standard magnitudes.
 The detailed exposure times for each telescope are provided in Table~\ref{table:telescopes}.

-Accurate localization of a source within a specific tile requires the source's apparent magnitude to be brighter than the telescope's limiting magnitude, as listed in Table~\ref{table:telescopes}.
+Accurate localization of a source within a specific tile requires the source's apparent magnitude to be brighter than the limiting magnitude of the telescope, as listed in Table~\ref{table:telescopes}.
 To determine the apparent magnitude of a given source, we simulate its kilonova light curve.
 This modeling process is elaborated upon in the next section.